Track + Competition

 High temperatures are an inevitable consequence of heavy braking – especially on track.
 When braking systems are pushed hard, excessive heat can quickly become the limiting factor, leading to issues ranging from brake fade to brake fluid boil.

-The challenge isn’t generating heat – it’s controlling where that heat goes.
+The issue is, you can never escape heat in brakes!
+Friction brakes fundamentally operate by converting kinetic energy into thermal energy, so the challenge isn’t generating less heat – it’s controlling where that heat goes.

 Because calipers are heavy components with limited airflow, heat tends to linger.
 In many cases, the only solution is a complete cooldown before driving can safely resume.